conrad030/iStream/README.md

 This SwiftUI Framework allows you to add Video Call and Chat to your project within a few lines of code.
+To use this Framework, you'll need an iOS 15 project.
 Currently, only Azure Communication Services with a AWS Amplify S§ storage is supported by the framework, but in the future other options are planned.